bburns/Abby/README.md

 Brooklyn, if there is any interest in maintaining such a user-interface.

-## Goals

-Goals for Abby:

-- Keep it simple, like Python itself. ie don't proliferate a huge set of api methods
-- Try to follow the way the brain organizes information where possible, i.e. fuzzily (a fuzzy database)

-Goals for Villa:

-- Acts as an external memory, simple to use
-- Semi-natural language interface / fuzzy parser (like an old Infocom game)
-- Publish objects to a website
-- Task manager
-- Help with learning and memorization
-- Port to phone eventually

 ## The problem

 It's hard to enter lots of information in NeoMem.